Don't stop your DofE

 Have a chat with your DofE leader – remotely, by email or eDofE – to see what you can do.
 You can also take a look at DofE official FAQs or their flowchart, which covers what you need to do to keep doing DofE.

-Now is great time to get all your evidence – activity logs, photos and more – loaded onto eDofE so that your leader can approve them.
+So now is great time to get all your evidence – activity logs, photos and more – loaded onto eDofE so that your leader can approve them.
 And then take a look at our ideas for keeping up with your award at home.

 - Contact your volunteering activity organiser and see if there is anything you can do digitally to help.
 For example, helping with remote admin, phoning an older person, social media etc.